idanguyen/semester-project-2/README.md

-The tests are also taken from the cirriculum for the previous module, can be seen in: https://content.noroff.dev/workflow/intro-to-testing.html
+The tests are also taken from the cirriculum for the previous module, can be seen in: https://content.noroff.dev/workflow/intro-to-testing.html this is referenced as: Noroff public repository in comments and docs.

 There are utility functions that are taken from stackoverflow with slight modifications:
 sleep: